 Approximate Kitchen Costs

-The size of your kitchen and number of cabinets are major factors that need to be taken into consideration when estimating the cost of a kitchen remodel.
-For example, Milwaukee and Waukesha County homeowners can use the following chart to estimate their kitchen cost:
+Materials and labor costs continue to increase as the demand for construction and remodeling continues.
+The size of your kitchen and the number of cabinets are major factors that need to be taken into consideration when estimating the cost of a kitchen remodel.
+Milwaukee and Waukesha County homeowners can use the following chart.

-*Please Note: Our projects include the design, materials, a dedicated project manager, permits and labor.
-Our project estimates do not include the costs for appliances, furniture or decor.
-Also, each project is unique and cost depends on size, age of home, level of finish and complexity.
+We are a design-build company, so our projects include the design, materials, a dedicated project manager, permits and labor.
+Project estimates do not include the costs for appliances, furniture or décor.
+Each project is unique and the cost depends on size, age of home, level of finish and complexity.

 See below for detailed project examples.